-- -Conventional AC
+- Conventional AC

-- -Conventional DC
+- Conventional DC

-- -DCS [MTH Digital Command System]
+- DCS [MTH Digital Command System]

-- -DCC
+- DCC (DCS/DCC Switch required)

 Conventional AC Operation

 When using conventional AC power, the engine will respond to changes in track voltage.
 An increase in track voltage will increase the locomotive speed and a reduction in track voltage will reduce the engine speed.